 After Ian's diagnosis we hosted or attended several fundraising events, and in 2010 we decided we wanted to provide families with a chance to experience the camaraderie that comes from working toward a common cause with those who understand.
 We chose a hike because we felt the challenge of hiking the mountains of Shenandoah National Park reflected the challenges we were facing with histiocytosis.
 The peaks and valleys of the histio journey mirrored the vistas and canyons of the park.
 Our goal was to provide histio families and their loved ones with a place to meet and share their experiences, while also raising much needed funds and raising awareness.

-We are thrilled that over the last thirteen years our Histio Hike has brought together 1,555 participants, what a remarkable testament to the dedication and passion of our Histio Warriors, their families, and friends.
+We are thrilled that over the last fourteen years our Histio Hike has brought together 1,555 participants, what a remarkable testament to the dedication and passion of our Histio Warriors, their families, and friends.

 Ian is now 12 years post treatment and is doing well, but we remain cautious about his future with this disease and the side effects of so many years of treatment.
 Our journey fighting LCH has changed us forever and we remain committed to supporting the community that lifted us up during our difficult times.
 We hope you can join us April 28 - 30 or sponsor a hiker and help us forge a path to a cure for histiocytic disorders.